This information was last updated on 17 December 2021.

-Protective measures will remain in place for the autumn term in all education settings including:
+Protective measures will remain in place for the spring term in all education settings including:

-Two onsite tests should be taken by each secondary school student on return, followed by twice weekly testing at home.
-The Government will review testing requirements by the end of September.
+Onsite tests should be taken by each secondary school student on return, followed by twice weekly testing at home.
+The Government will review testing requirements in time.

 The Department for Education have also announced how students will be assessed and awarded their GCSE, AS and A levels this year.
-Students will receive grades awarded and determined by teachers, with pupils only assessed on what they have been taught.
+Students will sit examinations but those examaminations will be adjusted to take into account the dsruption pupils have faced.
 Fairness and flexibility are at the heart of plans to ensure young people can progress to the next stage of education or career.

 Further details on teacher-assessed grades can be found here.

 This information was last updated on 16 July 2021.

 Click here to let us know if you found the content of the page helpful

 Choose the letter of the service you’re looking for